georgri/Tangerine-Tycoon-stockmarket-bot/README.md

 # Tangerine-Tycoon-stockmarket-bot
 A simple bot for automated trading in The Tangerine Tycoon stock market minigame.

+TO STOP THE BOT IN CASE OF EMERGENCY: Ctrl+Alt+S

 Requirements
 =================
 The bot is only tested to work properly